wpdas/near-social-bridge/README.md

 SSR is supported starting with version 1.3.0!

-## Testing the Application Inside the Widget
+## Testing the Application Inside a Local Viewer

 To test your app, you can install the [**NEAR Social Local Viewer CLI**](https://github.com/wpdas/near-social-local-viewer).
-It will allow you to execute and test your Widget locally using all the Discovery API resources without any problem.
+It will allow you to execute and test your BOS Component locally using all the Discovery API resources without any problem.

 1 - Install NEAR Social Local Viewer CLI using npm or yarn: